When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 God is a God of restoration—but restoration doesn’t begin with silence.

-It begins when those who do harm are removed from positions of power.
+And it begins when those who do harm are removed from positions of power, so they can focus on their own healing—not their platform and pride.

 Naming abuse is not about vengeance.
 It’s about creating the conditions where repentance can actually begin.
-Without truth, there is no real change.
+Without truth, there won’t be real change.

-If you’re still confused because the fruit looks real, the miracles are undeniable, and people are coming to Christ through your husband’s ministry—please hear me:
+If you’re still confused because the results look so real—the miracles are undeniable, people are coming to Christ through your husband’s ministry—please hear me:

 God hates abuse.